Evochron Legends: Features and Improvements

 New features include military combat ships ranging from light scouts to heavy interceptors that can be purchased and flown by players, and new capital ships such as Cruisers, Battleships, Command Ships, and Destroyers that can engage in war zone battles.
 New roles have been added from the previous games, including passenger transport, energy transport, crafting, and capital ship escorting.

 War Zones

 Currently, three systems feature war zones, in which the player engages the Vonari along with the military.
-Through dock able carriers available in the war zones, players can buy themselves military crafts if wished for.
+Through dock-able carriers available in the war zones, players can buy military crafts.
 By engaging in military missions, the player gains a military rank that allows buying more powerful military crafts.

 Crafting

 A new feature is called crafting, in which players use raw commodities to create second-level commodities or usable items.
 This is done at special constructor stations, which allows the player to create items and more valuable commodities.
 An amount of platinum can be converted into a long-range probe, and amounts of metal can be crafted into armor plating.
 Some items can only be crafted by combining multiple commodities together.